Home

 Last news

-The President of Turkmenistan congratulated the elected President of the Republic of Iraq
+The President of Turkmenistan received the Minister of Economy and Sustainable Development of Georgia

 top-arrow